The

 At

-$149, the Southwest Premier Credit Card’s annual fee is about 6 times higher than the market average of
+$149, the Southwest Premier Credit Card’s annual fee is nearly 6 times higher than the

 You can still save a lot of money with this card when you factor in its rewards and other perks.
 You just need to make sure you use it enough each year to at least break even.

-23.93% and 17.68%, respectively, you’ll be overpaying if you carry a balance from month to month with your Southwest card.
+23.46% and 17.27%, respectively, which means you’ll be overpaying if you carry a balance from month to month with your Southwest card.
 So don’t.

 Good credit required